codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/gitops-abac.md

   Teams control the _who_ part of the rule.

 * Actions
   Actions control the  _what_ part of the rule.
-You can multi-select actions.
+You need to select at least one action.

 * Attributes
   Attributes control the _where_ part of the rule.
   Attributes are a combination of standard Kubernetes and Codefresh-specific attributes.
 You have Kubernetes attributes such as clusters, namespaces, and labels, and attributes unique to Codefresh such as Runtimes and Git Sources.

-  Attribute-based access is hierarhcical, ranging from the highest-level with the broadest scope to the lowest-level with the narrowest scope.
+  Attribute-based access is hierarchical, ranging from the highest-level cluster attribute with the broadest scope to the lowest-level label metadata attribute with the narrowest scope.
 Combining different hierarchies enables you to provide just the control you need.